rust-lang/reference/src/items/external-blocks.md

 Extern statics can be either immutable or mutable just like statics outside of external blocks.
 An immutable static *must* be initialized before any Rust code is executed.
 It is not enough for the static to be initialized before Rust code reads from it.
-This may change in the future, but for now, if you want to lazily initialize such a static, use a mutable static.

 ## ABI